InnovationLeap/website/public/content/en/super-mario-worker-project.md

 title: Super Mario Worker Project
 ---

-Super Mario Worker Project (SMWP) is an unofficial Mario level editor based on Softendo’s Mario Worker 1.1 (aka Game Maker ver.).
+Super Mario Worker Project (SMWP) is an unofficial Mario level editor based on Softendo's Mario Worker 1.1 (aka Game Maker ver.).
 It enhances and expands upon MW 1.1 by introducing new elements and fixing various bugs, while preserving its original physics behavior and level format structure.

 Mario and all relatives belong to Nintendo.
 Mario Worker, Super Mario Worker Project and INNOVATION LEAP are not affiliated with Nintendo in any way.
 Super Mario Worker Project is a non-profit game made by the fans, so no financial gain is made from the project.